How does the electric vehicle tax credit work?

 - At tax prep time, provide us with your purchase paperwork and corresponding credit info from the dealer

-© 2023 Peshke Financial Inc., all rights reserved.
+© 2024 Peshke Financial Inc., all rights reserved.
 NMLS #2244878.
 DRE #02210589.
 "Making Finances Simple.
-Changing Lives." is a pending trademark with USPTO.
+Changing Lives." is a registered trademark with USPTO.
 Material contained in this website is for informational purposes only and is not meant to be construed as direct financial advice for your specific situation.
 It is recommended that you consult with your own advisors for any personalized financial guidance.
 Since we’re not licensed attorneys, we cannot provide legal advice.
 As such, any info contained in this website should not be construed as direct legal advice.
 Individual Licensure (see profiles) - click here.
 Send Docs Securely - click here.
+Privacy Policy - click here.